gpnlab/ccgpn/docs/docs/index.md

 module.

-**Note**: You don't have to specify current steps, since `TensorboardWriter` class defined at `logger/monitor.py` will track current steps.
+**Note**: You don't have to specify current steps, since `TensorboardWriter` class defined at `logger/monitor.py` will track current steps automatically.

 ## Repository Structure
 ------------
 Features:

  * Clearfolder structure which is suitable for many deep learning projects.
  * Runs are configured via ``.yml`` files allowing for easy experimentation.
  * Checkpoint saving and resuming.
  * Tensorboard logging

 We now examine the newly created repository in more detail.